Mailman (City Letter Carrier)

 Hi.
 When forwarding requests are no longer active, is there anything at the sorting case/facility that automatically designates the mail as UTF?
 Also, how are letters with "return service requested" endorsements handled by letter carriers or PO?

-Asked by Old Address Follow Up about 12 years ago
+Asked by Old Address Follow Up over 12 years ago

 I don't think there is any automation involved after 18 months from when a forwarding order started.
 At the sorting case, a carrier has pink cards with stickers on them which can say when a particular forwarding order started.
 I keep those cards for about 2-3 years and once the forwarding order has expired (18 months), I put a line through the sticker and maybe a little marker at the address in the carrier case indicating UTF.
 "Return service requested" AFAIK means that if the letter was going to be forwarded to a new addrees, the sender would like the letter returned to them with the new address info.
 The carriers handle them just as they would any forward and the CFS (Computerized Forwarding System) will know that the sender wanted the letter returned.
 The sender does pay an extra fee for this service.